ashpursglove/xmas2024/README.md

 See!! so so pretty!

+# Step 4 - Turn Off The Internet!!

+It sounds stupid but when opening it for the very first time it will still get deleted by windows. one way to get round this is to just toggle off your WiFi when you open it.
+You'll only need to do this the very first time you open it.
+After that it will open just like any other program.
-# Step 4 - Running The Program
+# Step 5 - Running The Program

 Double click it like any normal program!! duhhh!!
-Legit though on its first start up it'll be fetching a bunch of stuff in the background so give it a good 20-30 seconds before trying it again if you need to!
+Legit though on its first start up it'll be compiling a bunch of stuff in the background so give it a good 20-30 seconds before trying it again if you need to!

+# Step 6 - Internet Back On

+Once the program is running you can now turn the internet back on.
+The program will need this to talk to all ther APIs.

 Enjoy!!!

 # User Guide - For When You Have it Installed and Running